Data-Science-Chronicles/Problem-Definition/README.md

 ## Case Studies and Examples
 This section provides examples of real-world data science projects that demonstrate the process of defining and understanding the problem statement, objectives, and goals.
 These case studies will serve as a reference and guide for defining and understanding the problem statement in your own data science projects.

+## **Generally;**

+* Identifying the question or questions to be answered: The first step in problem definition is to identify the question or questions that need to be answered.
+This includes understanding the business objectives and goals of the project, and identifying the key information that needs to be gathered.

+* Defining the scope of the project: Once the question or questions have been identified, the next step is to define the scope of the project.
+This includes determining what data is needed, what analysis needs to be performed, and what the deliverables of the project will be.

+* Defining the success criteria: Defining the success criteria for the project is important for evaluate the outcome, it means determining what metrics will be used to evaluate the success of the project.

+* Identifying potential challenges and limitations: Identifying potential challenges and limitations of the project is important for understanding the feasibility of the project and for determining what resources will be required.

+* Defining the stakeholders: Identifying who are the stakeholders of the project, and what are their roles and expectations, will help to ensure that the project is aligned with the needs and goals of the relevant parties.

+* Defining the project timeline and budget: Defining the project timeline and budget is important for ensuring that the project can be completed within the available resources and constraints.

 ## Conclusion
 Problem definition is the first and most critical step in the data science process.
 By following the tutorials and examples provided in this section, you will gain a solid understanding of how to define and understand the problem statement, objectives, and goals of a data science project using both R and Python programming languages.
 We hope you find this section helpful and informative.
 Happy defining